 Collection of information from children

 The privacy of children is important to us.
-When a child visits kindnews.org or our other Sites, we may collect a limited amount of information automatically.
+When a child or any visitor accesses kindnews.org or our other Sites, we may collect a limited amount of information automatically.
 The information we collect includes the type of computer operating system, IP address and/or mobile device identifier, web browser type, content viewed, the frequency with which the child visits a part of the site, information regarding the online or mobile service provider, and cookie ID.
-We do not collect registration information, such as their name, phone number, address or email address from children.
+We do not collect personally identifiable information, such as name, phone number, address, or email address from children.

 Use and disclosure.
 We use the information we collect for various purposes related to our business including:

 - To improve children’s experience by delivering content they will find relevant and interesting.

 - To provide the child and/or parent/legal guardian with customer support and to respond to inquiries.